This clever app turns your spreadsheets into slick interactive web tools

 Grid may be only days old right now, but its strategy of working with existing spreadsheets instead of trying to replace them has already won an eye-catching endorsement.

-That’s the endorsement of Dan Bricklin—who, along with Bob Frankston, is one of the fathers of the spreadsheet.
+That’s the approval of Dan Bricklin—who, along with Bob Frankston, is one of the fathers of the spreadsheet.
 The two are considered computing royalty for their work creating a program called VisiCalc back in the late ’70s.
 The app first introduced the world to the idea of the electronic spreadsheet, establishing an idea that continues to serve as a foundation for every spreadsheet-related product we see today.

 VisiCalc was so significant, in fact, that Steve Jobs once credited it as being the biggest factor that “propelled” the Apple II computer to “the success it achieved”—a rare bit of public praise from a man who wasn’t exactly known for doling out accolades.